Franklin Growth Fund

 - attractive valuation

-For this analysis, we will be considering FKGRX’s holdings as of September 2015, which is the latest available sectoral breakdown with us.
-The post-September holdings reflect the valuation-driven changes to the portfolio, not the actual holdings.
+For this analysis, we will be considering holdings as of September 2015, as that is the latest available sectoral breakdown.
+The holdings after September reflect the valuation-driven changes to the portfolio, not the actual holding.
+The fund releases portfolio details once a quarter and has yet to come out with the complete portfolio for 4Q15.

-Industrials, information technology, and healthcare, in that order, form the core of the fund’s portfolio.
-Combined, they form over 72% of FKGRX’s portfolio.
-Consumer discretionary is the only other sector that forms more than 10% of the fund’s assets.
+Unlike a lot of its peers in this review, FKGRX’s highest exposure is in the industrials sector.
+Information technology and healthcare, respectively, are the second and the third largest sectors.
+These three sectors form ~74% of the fund’s portfolio.
+Consumer discretionary is the only other sector that forms over 10% of the fund’s assets.
 The fund is not invested in the telecom services sector.

-Exposure to FKGRX’s top three sectors has increased between November 2014–November 2015.
-This fund has very low turnover, as it sticks to its strategy of holding stocks for a long time.
-Over this period, the fund has mostly initiated fresh positions while liquidating just a few.
-Holdings in the financials and utilities sectors have remained unchanged over this period.
-No fresh stocks purchased, and no existing stocks were sold off completely.
+From the previous reporting period, fund managers have increased exposure to industrials.
+However, from a year ago, exposure has almost remained the same.
+One thing worthy of mention is the fact that the fund has very low turnover.
+It sticks to its strategy of holding stocks for a long time.
+Over the course of 2015, the fund has mostly initiated fresh positions while liquidating few.
+Holdings in financials and utilities sectors have remained unchanged over this period.

-In the next article, we’ll see how the fund has fared in 2015 until November.
+In the next article, we’ll see how the fund fared in 2015.